giadainnocenti/ETL_DataScience/README.md

 # Extract, Transform, Load (ETL)

+## Team members:
+Sebastien Echeverry, Giada Innocenti, Fahar Zaheer, Amy Lang, Terri Lively, Yong Yang

-## Product:
+## Product/Purpose:
-A simplified Postgres database of Data Scientist related jobs/positions and their associated salaries.
+The final product is a simplified Postgres database of Data Scientist related jobs/positions and their associated salaries.
+The team collectively reviewed topics and agreed upon the idea of developing a database of data scientist related jobs and salaries.
+The site chosen (below) included 15 individual files and a total of 265 columns of information.
+Our challenge was to evaluate the columns and include only those that were relevant for a basic understanding of what jobs are available.

 ## Extract: